-Despite its well-documented deadliness (including severe psychosis, depression and death), cocaine is now the second-most popular drug in the world, provided by a $10 billion industry from Colombia.
-The $170 price tag for a gram of cocaine added to the stereotypes as to how glamorous it is to use cocaine.
+Despite its mainly recorded danger (checking genuine psychosis, distress, and passing), cocaine is now the second-most well-known drug on earth, given by a $10 billion industry from Colombia.
+The $170 retail cost for a gram of cocaine added to the stereotypes as to how glamorous it is to use cocaine.

 “Majority Continues to Support Pot Legalization in U.S.” (November 2014).
 Gallup.
 Accessed June 30, 2015.

 “CNN Poll: Support for Legal Marijuana Soaring” (January 2014).
 CNN.
 Accessed June 30, 2015.

 “2016 Will be the Marijuana Election.”
 (March 2015).
 Newsweek.
 Accessed July 7, 2015.

 “Poll Results: Drug Penalties.”
 (November 2013).
 YouGov.
 Accessed July 7, 2015.

 “Attitudes Soften Towards Cannabis, But Harden Towards Heroin and Crack.”
 (August 2006).
 The Telegraph.
 Accessed July 7, 2015.

 “The White House “Beer Summit”.”
 (July 2009).
 Boston.com.
 Accessed July 7, 2015.